- May 16, 2025

 6. Shamlaji Temple:

-Another pilgrimage site for all the Hindus, in terms of historical places in India, to visit is known to be Gujarat.
-It is the place that is located in the Aravalli district and it is dedicated to Lord Krishna.
-The temple constructions are made in the Chalukyan style of Architecture, a complete set of detailed stone carvings and peaceful surroundings.
-The ideal trip to this temple should be at least 1 day, which will be enough to have an easy tour and know all about the temple.
+Another pilgrimage site for all Hindus, in terms of historical places in India, is Gujarat.
+It is located in the Aravalli district and is dedicated to Lord Krishna.
+The temple constructions are made in the Chalukyan style of Architecture, with a complete set of detailed stone carvings and peaceful surroundings.
+The ideal trip to this temple should be at least 1 day, which is enough for an easy tour and to learn all about the temple.

 See also: 10 Famous Temples in Madhya Pradesh